 Understanding the Configuration Structure

 Fail2Ban stores its configuration in /etc/fail2ban/.
 The main configuration file is jail.conf, which contains default settings for all available jails.
-You should never edit this file directly because package updates can overwrite your changes.
+You should never edit this file directly because package updates can overwrite your changes without warning.

 The jail.local file uses the same syntax as jail.conf.
 Here is a basic structure for overriding SSH jail settings.